saltant-org/saltant/README.md

 + a set of default values for the above argument names
 + a path to the logs directory inside the container (should one exist)
 + a path to the results directory inside the container (should one exist)

+#### Executable tasks

++ a command to run
++ a set of environment variables to consume from the host machine
++ a set of argument names for which task instances must provide values
++ a set of default values for the above argument names

 ### Task queues